AlexxIT/go2rtc/README.md

 Without filters:

-- RTSP will provide only the first video and only the first audio
+- RTSP will provide only the first video and only the first audio (any codec)
 - MP4 will include only compatible codecs (H264, H265, AAC)
 - HLS will output in the legacy TS format (H264 without audio)